RezaJF/hess/README.md

-corresponding chromosome; `--reference-panel` specifies the genotype file for the reference panel; `--legend-file` specifies the legend file for the reference panel; `--partition-file` specifies start and end positions of the loci.
-For input file format, please refer to [Input file format](#input_file_format).
+corresponding chromosome; `--reference-panel` specifies the genotype file for the reference panel; `--legend-file` specifies the legend file for the reference panel; `--partition-file` specifies start and end positions of the loci; `--output-file` specifies the prefix of the output for step 1.
+For input file format, please refer to
+[Input file format](#input_file_format).

 ###### Step 2 - compute local SNP heritability

 ```{r, engine='sh', count_lines}
 python hess.py \
     --prefix step1 \